UMMobile/ummobile_sdk/README.md

 The `UMMobileSDK` contains an attribute for each API section.

 - `user`: contains the functions to get the user information.
+- `catalogue`: contains the functions to get the general information.

 ## Individual vs Main class
 Each section can be found in an attribute of the main class, but can also be used individually.